BASEMENT OS

 August 10, 2025

-Opened Lower Level 2.0 to the public!
-Had about 8 friends show up for the launch.
+Hosted a private launch event for our founding members before opening Lower Level 2.0 to the public.
 Watching the achievement notifications pop as people joined was incredibly satisfying - exactly the vibe I was going for.

 August 7, 2025